ianic-gr/druid/distribution/docker/README.md

 # Docker Swarm deployment

 ## Docker compose
-First run ``docker stack deploy -c zookeeper-compose.yml zoo`` to deploy the zookeeper
+Navigate to ``distribution/docker`` and run

-For druid run ``docker stack deploy -c docker-compose.yml druid``
+    docker stack deploy -c docker-compose.yml druid

 ## Configuration
-The configuration for each of the druid services is in ``{serviceName}_env``
+Configurations for the druid services are in ``distribution/docker/conf/druid/``

- This is done as a temporary workaround because each service needs a different ``druid.host``
+and are loaded using the ``configs`` option from within [docker-compose.yml](docker-compose.yml)